3 Effective Solutions to Fix ‘Invalid B-tree Node Size’ Error on Mac

 Step 2: Connect the external hard drive to your device and launch the software.

-Step 3: Select the hard drive from the list of partition and click next.
+Step 3: Select the hard drive from the list of partitions and click next.

 Step 4: Please select Quick Scan if it isn’t able to scan any result, then try with Deep Scan.